folio-org/folio-ansible/doc/ansible-roles.md

 ## okapi-demo
 Clones the folio-org/okapi repository from GitHub, installs and launches Okapi as a system service with persistent storage.
-Depends on common, openjdk-8-jdk, maven-3, and mongodb-org.
+Depends on common, openjdk-8-jdk, maven-3, and postgresql.

 ## okapi-docker
 Clones the folio-org/okapi repository from GitHub, builds and launches